buttermilk-crypto/tweetPepper/README.md

 Normally I would just use Jackson, but I'm trying to economize and Jackson comes at the cost of three jar dependencies, with a lot of functionality I don't need here.
 The EclipseSource code is a mere 15 classes, does everything required so far, and won't collide with whatever else you are doing.
-The other issue was licensing as this is a foray into GPL.

 ## UUIDs and Identifiers